 Judgment is required in determining whether we are the principal or the agent in transactions between customers.
 We evaluate the presentation of revenue on a gross or net basis based on whether we control the crypto asset provided before it is transferred to the customer (gross) or whether we act as an agent by arranging for other customers on the platform to provide the crypto asset to the customer (net).
 We do not control the crypto asset being provided before it is transferred to the buyer, do not have inventory risk related to the crypto asset, and are not responsible for the fulfillment of the crypto asset.
-We also do not set the price for the crypto asset as the price is a market rate established by the platform.
-As a result, we act as an agent in facilitating the ability for a customer to purchase crypto assets from another customer.
+We also do not set the price for the crypto asset as the price i a market rate e tabli hed by the platform A a re ult, we act a an agent in facilitating the ability for a cu tomer to purcha e crypto assets from another customer.